 St. Louis author Dean Klinkenberg began traveling along the Mississippi River Valley in the summer of 2007 to work on a series of books about the history and culture of the region.
 The journey has included highs like the John Deere factory tour (during which he regressed into the mindset of a giddy 10-year old) and lows like his solo dining experience at a mediocre Mother’s Day brunch.
-Festivals, the arts, attractions, and historical research kept him busy filling the pages of what would become detailed and information-packed travel guides.

-The Mississippi Valley Traveler series currently includes three books.
-The Quad Cities Travel Guide, released in June 2009, has 128 pages of detail on the cities of Bettendorf, Davenport, Rock Island, Moline, East Moline, Hampton, Pleasant Valley, and Riverdale, plus a separate section on Arsenal Island.
+The Mississippi Valley Traveler series includes three books.
+The Quad Cities Travel Guide, released in June 2009, has 128 pages of detail on the cities of Bettendorf, Davenport, Rock Island, Moline, East Moline, Hampton, Pleasant Valley, and Riverdale, plus a section on Arsenal Island.

 The second book, the Lansing to LeClaire Travel Guide was released in late October, 2009.
 The 360-page book has detailed information for 47 towns, including historic communities like McGregor/Marquette and Dubuque, Iowa, plus Galena, Illinois and Prairie du Chien, Wisconsin.

 Book 3 released in early November, 2010.
 It is called The Driftless Area: Along the Mississippi River from Hastings, Minnesota to Lansing, Iowa and has 376 pages of local history with listings of attractions, restaurants, and places to stay for communities like Red Wing, Wabasha, and Winona in Minnesota, La Crosse, Trempealeau, and Alma in Wisconsin, and the quaint villages around Lake Pepin.